 What can I expect?

 The typical acupuncture first visit will include taking a detailed medical history.
 Then we will discuss your general health and the problem you wish to treat.
 I will measure your temperature, blood pressure, pulse rate, and weight.
 I will feel the pulses of both wrists and look at your tongue.
 Based on the information I gather, I will diagnose your “pattern” according to the Chinese system of disharmonies and plan a treatment strategy.
-I will insert needles, and you will rest on the table for 20-30 minutes.
+If applicable, we might do some cupping.
+Generally, we finish with acupuncture; I will insert needles, and you will rest on the table for 20-30 minutes.
 Then I will remove the needles and discuss your prognosis and things you can do to help it along.

 How much does it cost?